cryptpad/documentation/admin_guide/installation.rst

 ----------------

 .. note::
-   the development team recommends creating a dedicated user to install and run CryptPad in production rather than using the root user.
+   The development team recommends creating a dedicated user to install and run CryptPad in production rather than using the root user.

 Clone the CryptPad repository